Dairy farming in New Zealand: Processing and export

-In the 2019-20 season, New Zealand produced 21.1 e9L of raw milk containing 1.9 million tonnes of milk solids (protein and milkfat).
+In the 2019–20 season, New Zealand produced 21.1 e9L of raw milk containing 1.9 million tonnes of milk solids (protein and milkfat).
 This makes the country the world's seventh-largest milk producer, with about 3% of world production in the 2016/17 dairy season.
-Most of this exported, with Fonterra alone responsible for approximately 30% of the world's dairy exports.
+Most of this exported, with Fonterra alone responsible for approximately one third of the world's dairy exports.

 Before the advent of refrigerated shipping in the 1880s, dairy production was entirely for local consumption, with butter and cheese usually being produced on the farm, with the surplus being sold to the community via the local store.
 Small dairy factories began to be established in the 1880s, and soon there was one in almost every village in dairying regions.
 Production began to be centralised in the second half of the 20th century, with facilities such as the Fonterra plants at Whareroa (near Hāwera), Edendale, Clandeboye (near Timaru), and Te Rapa being the four largest in the Southern Hemisphere.
-Whareroa is also currently the largest dairy factory in the world by milk intake.
+Edendale is also currently the largest dairy factory in the world by milk intake.

 Fonterra is the largest processor of milk in New Zealand, processing 82 percent of all milk solids as of 2018.
 Other large dairy companies are Open Country Dairy (7.4%), Synlait and Westland Milk Products (3.4% each), Miraka (1.4%), Oceania Dairy (1.1%), and Tatua Co-operative Dairy Company (0.7%).